garysweaver/irie/README.md

 ```

 Doing that doesn't make as much sense when you just have modules in the root namespace, but it might if you have longer namespaces for organization and to avoid class/module name conflicts.

-#### Primary Keys

-Supports composite primary keys.
-If `resource_class.primary_key.is_a?(Array)`, show/edit/update/destroy will use your two or more request params for the ids that make up the composite.

-#### Exception Handling

-Rails 4 has basic exception handling in the [public_exceptions][public_exceptions] and [show_exceptions][show_exceptions] Rack middleware.

-If you want to customize Rails 4's Rack exception handling, search the web for customizing `config.exceptions_app`, although the default behavior should work for most.

-You can also use `rescue_from` or `around_action` in Rails to have more control over error rendering.

 ### Troubleshooting